Placenote/docs/docs/index.md

 | iPhone | 6s, 6s Plus, 7, 7 Plus, SE, 8, 8 Plus, X and higher | iOS 11 and higher |

 !!! tip
     Android support is coming soon.
-To keep up with our progress, [join our Slack community](https://placenote.com/slack).
+To keep up with our progress, <a href="https://placenote.com/slack" target="_blank">join our Slack community</a>.

 ## What Can You Build?